jp2321/dl4cv_dev/slides/chapter2_03_edge.md

 1. De-noiseing with a Gaussian kernel
 2. Sobel kernel to find edges
 3. Calculate Edge Gradient and Angle of direction
-4. Non-max surpression to get only "true" edges
+4. Non-max suppression to get only "true" edges

 Note: We will see all these steps in detail in the next few slides